 Man, California, USA

-I've done all kinds of work: carpentry, welding, plumbing, electrical, drywall, paint, concrete, truck driving (everything up to and including 18 wheelers), ditch digging, bucking hay, stocking a chicken farm, managing a manufacturing plant (ceramics), auto mechanics (including full engine rebuilding), fishing, boat building,....a Jack of all trades (and master of none ).
-I studied geology in college, biology on my own, and taught both in bilingual classes (English and Spanish) at the high school level for 20 years.
+I've done all kinds of work: carpentry, welding, plumbing, electrical, drywall, paint, concrete, truck driving (everything up to and including 18 wheelers), ditch digging, bucking hay, stocking a chicken farm, managing a manufacturing plant (ceramics), automotive (including full engine rebuilding), fishing, boat building, teaching....a Jack of all trades (and master of none ).
+I studied geology in college, biology on my own, and taught both of these sciences in bilingual classes (English and Spanish) at the high school level for 20 years.

 For me the question of god(s) is so settled that I no longer give it much thought, except to marvel at the destruction one misbegotten idea can wreak on a civilization.
 I am deeply interested in the nexus of science, nature, politics, religion, history, law, economics, technology, education, and art.
 I am fascinated by the current information-age-globalization-climate-change-market capitalism-train wreck.
 It is both riveting and horrifying.
 I can hardly take my eyes off it.
 But I do get frequent breaks, riding my bike, sailing, and occasionally playing some guitar (and trying not to sing out of key).
 I look forward to reading your posts and comments.
 Be cool y'all!